Baguio: Tourism

 Tourism is one of Baguio's main industries due to its cool climate and history.
 The city is one of the country's top tourist destinations.
 During the year end holidays some people from the lowlands prefer spending their vacation in Baguio, to experience cold temperatures they rarely have in their home provinces.
-Also, during summer, especially during Holy Week, tourists from all over the country flock to the city.
+Also, during the summer, especially during Holy Week, tourists from all over the country flock to the city.
 During this time, the total number of people in the city doubles.
-To accommodate all these people there are more than 80 hotels and inns available, as well as numerous transient houses set up by the locals.
-Local festivities such as the Panagbenga Festival also attracts both local and foreign tourists.
+To accommodate visitors, there are more than 80 hotels and inns available, as well as numerous transient houses set up by the locals.
+Local festivities such as the Panagbenga Festival also attract both local and foreign tourists.

 Baguio is the lone Philippine destination in the 2011 TripAdvisor Traveller's Choice Destinations Awards (Asia category) with the city being among the top 25 destinations in Asia.
 Burnham Park, Mines View Park, Wright Park, The Mansion, and Botanical Garden are among the popular tourist sites in Baguio.

 Government

-Baguio is led by its own mayor and vice mayor.
-The vice mayor leads the city council, composed of 12 elected councilors and 2 ex-officio members (the ABC President and SK President of the city).
-It is represented in the House of Representatives by its own congressman, the city itself a lone district, separate from the province of Benguet.
-The city officials are term-limited by up to 3 consecutive terms, with each term lasting for 3 years.
+Local government

 As a highly urbanized city with its own charter, it is not subject to the jurisdiction of Benguet province, of which it was formerly a part.

+The City of Baguio is led by its own mayor and vice mayor.
+The vice mayor leads the city council, composed of 12 elected councilors and 3 ex-officio members (the ABC President, SK President, and IPMR of the city).
 The City Government holds office at the Baguio City Hall.

+The 129 barangays are led by their own captains assisted by a 7-man barangay council.

+These officials are term-limited by up to 3 consecutive terms, with each term lasting for 3 years.